 PVCConstruct is a cultural project without any commercial interest.
 It was born to illustrate the many ways in which Polyvinyl Chloride (PVC) can enhance our daily lives.

 How PVC is manufactured

-Emulsion polymerisation and bulk polymerisation are alternative, much less extensively employed, technologies to manufacture PVC.
-Emulsion polymerisation produces finer resin grades having much smaller particles, which are required by certain applications.
-This type of resin is sometimes called ‘paste’ PVC and referred to within the industry using the abbreviation P-PVC to distinguish it from S-PVC.
+Emulsion polymerisation and bulk polymerisation are alternative but far less common technologies to manufacture PVC.
+Emulsion polymerisation produces finer resin grades with much smaller particles, which are required by certain applications.
+This type of resin is either known as E-PVC or P-PVC, since it is often used as paste for coating surfaces.